CoAxLab/azad/README.md

 # Azad

 Game-playing ANNs that use a stumbler-strategist architecture.
 Stumblers learn to map states to actions using model-free RL.
 Strategists _only_ study stumblers, using the combination of a deep net and a human-derived heuristic to find the structure between the states.
-The heuristic mans strategist layers are model-bases, and our overall architecture is related the classic [DYNA-Q](https://medium.com/@ranko.mosic/online-planning-agent-dyna-q-algorithm-and-dyna-maze-example-sutton-and-barto-2016-7ad84a6dc52b) form.
+Adding in a heuristic means the strategist layer is model-based, and so our overall architecture is related the classic [DYNA-Q](https://medium.com/@ranko.mosic/online-planning-agent-dyna-q-algorithm-and-dyna-maze-example-sutton-and-barto-2016-7ad84a6dc52b) form.

 Adding in a neuristic--it turns out-- leads to robust transfer between games, and lead to natutally interpretable representations.